 Frequently asked questions

 How to apply for a Vietnamese visa?

-Before your arrival to Vietnam, you can apply for visa on arrival letter.
-With this letter, you can get an actual visa at any Vietnamese embassy or Vietnamese border check, for example any airport.
+Before your arrival to Vietnam, you can apply for a visa on arrival letter.
+With this letter, you can get an actual visa at any Vietnamese embassy or Vietnamese border check, for example, any airport.
 When your visa expires, you can often extend it without leaving Vietnam.